averinaleks/bot/README.md

 features to `/train`.
 Predictions are requested via `/predict` using `{"features": [...]}` where the first element usually represents the price.
 For backward compatibility a single `price` value is also accepted.
-The service supports multi-class problems via `LogisticRegression(multi_class="auto")` and returns an error if the labels contain only a single class.
+The service supports multi-class problems via `LogisticRegression()` and returns an error if the labels contain only a single class.
 `trade_manager_service.py` opens and closes positions on Bybit via `/open_position` and `/close_position` and also provides `/positions`, `/ping`